There are a number of things you can do to prepare your body for labour and birth.

 They are called:

-- Mobilise - this includes positions to tilt your pelvis that you can do during pregnancy, and during your contractions when you're in labour.
+- Mobilise - this includes exercises to tilt your pelvis that you can do during pregnancy, and during your contractions when you're in labour.

 - Toilet - this step is to relax your pelvic floor muscles and remind you to pee so as not to block your baby's head from descending.